 The No Action Alternative would allow for continued shoreline erosion and beach profile deflation.
-This would not disproportionately affect children's safety or environmental health risks.
+This would not disproportionately affect children's safety or environmental health risks to children or adults, including minority or low-income residents.

-No changes in demographics, housing, or public services would occur as a result of the beach nourishment project.
+No changes in demographics, housing, or public services would likely occur as a result of the beach nourishment project.
 With respect to the protection of children, the likelihood of disproportionate risk to children is not significant.
-The proposed project does not involve activities that would pose any disproportionate environmental health risk or safety risk to children.
+No anticipated impacts to low-income or minority populations are expected.
+Beach renourishment would result in long-term positive recreational opportunities and storm protection for all residents and visitors.
+The proposed project does not involve activities that would pose any disproportionate environmental health risk or safety risk to children or adults.

-E.4.22.
+4.22.
 CUMULATIVE IMPACTS